Former Public School Choir Director, Folsom, CA.

 Analyzing a guitar or electric bass:

-To determine if the neck is straight press the string down at the top and bottom fret.
-This creates a straightedge and shows if the neck is warped.
+To determine if the neck is straight, press the string down at the top and bottom frets.
+This creates a straight edge and shows if the neck is warped.
 It should come close to touching every fret.

-Believe it or not an electric guitar or bass if first of all an acoustic instrument.
+Believe it or not, an electric guitar or bass if first of all an acoustic instrument.
 It should sing without being plugged in with good sustain.
-If it lacks acoustic qualities no electronics will turn it into a good instrument.
-When shopping for a solid body instrument I first try them out acoustically prior to plugging them in.
+If it lacks acoustic qualities, no electronics will turn it into a good instrument.
+When shopping for a solid body instrument, I first try them out acoustically before plugging them in.

 The procedure above will help you weed out unlikely candidates.